Skills and Drills

 Skill Level: All skill levels.

 Have a competent person hold the broom for you.
 Agree on what weight you would like to throw.
 Your default draw or takeout weight will work well.
-Throw the rock back and forth with the other person changing the broom with each shot.
+If player two is practicing also, throw the rock back and forth, changing the broom with each shot.
 Provide feedback on the shot each time.
 If you throw hack or takeout weight, you can both use the same rock over and over.
 This is a great practice drill because you begin to feel and see what it’s like to “hit the broom”.
 Use the CurlTech feedback system.
 Indicate broom accuracy AND line.

 Line Drill #3 Hitting the Broom - Laser